416 – Unmanned Aircraft Systems (UAS)

 xi. modified *unless approved and at the direction of the manufacturer.

 b.
-Primary (non-rechargeable) types of lithium cells and batteries shall not be charged or recharged.
-Lithium-ion battery applications shall comply with the instructions contained herein regarding design, use, packaging, storage, transportation, and disposal.
+Primary (non-rechargeable) types of lithium cells and batteries will not be charged or recharged.
+Lithium-ion battery applications will comply with the instructions contained herein regarding design, use, packaging, storage, transportation, and disposal.

 c.
 The battery should be used in temperatures from 14° F (-10°C) to 104° F (40°C).
 Use of the battery in environments above 122° F (50°C) can lead to a fire or explosion.
 Use of the battery in an environment below 14°F (-10°C) can lead to permanent damage.